chiostro/sign-pdf-termux/README.md

 Firma Elettronica Semplice (FES)
 Firma Elettronica Avanzata (FEA)
-Firma Elettronica Qualificata (FEQ), identified like Firma Digitale (FD) If you're familiar with the command prompt and need to insert a signature at the bottom of a single-page PDF, you can convert the PDF to PNG.
+Firma Elettronica Qualificata (FEQ), identified like Firma Digitale (FD).

+If you're familiar with the command prompt and need to insert a signature at the bottom of a single-page PDF, you can convert the PDF to PNG.